-For example, if you go to Google and search for ‘buy a new car’ you’ll probably get two results from several big websites like autotrader.com, cars.usnews.com, and carsdirect.com.
+For example, if you go to Google or other search engines and search for ‘buy a new car’ you’ll probably get two results from several big websites like autotrader.com, cars.usnews.com, and carsdirect.com.
 However, those websites are big brands that pull some serious weight in the search engines.
 Although it’s possible, you probably won’t see more than one of your webpages in the SERPs – at least not in succession.

 You might have web pages from a single domain name that rank #3, #14, and #22, but you’ll probably never get multiple webpages from the same domain name to rank #1, #2, #3, and #4.

-Everyone will benefit from using multiple domain names for SEO.
+Everyone will benefit from using to buy multiple domain names for SEO.
 You don’t need to be a large corporation or even a business.
 You could be an entrepreneur, a solopreneur, a startup, or even a freelancer.
 If you have a web presence, you’ll benefit from using a multiple domain name strategy.

 You’ll also benefit from this strategy if you do business internationally.
-You can buy domain names with specific country code extensions to rank in those countries specifically in addition to using global TLDs like .com and .net.
+You can buy multiple domain names with specific country code extensions to rank in those countries specifically in addition to using global TLDs like .com and .net.

 To create your foundation for an effective multiple domain strategy, start with these 8 steps:

 Aside from creating massive amounts of high-quality content, your biggest task will be choosing and acquiring your domain names.